DETAILED ACTION

 Step 2A, Prong 2

 The judicial exception is not integrated into a practical application.
-In particular, the claim recites the additional elements of a “memory”, “ processor”, and “inverse reinforcement learning”, which are recited at a high-level of generality such that they amount to no more than mere instructions to apply the exception using a generic computer component (See MPEP 2106.05(f)).
+In particular, the claim recites the additional elements of a “learning device”, “memory”, “ processor”, and “inverse reinforcement learning”, which are recited at a high-level of generality such that they amount to no more than mere instructions to apply the exception using a generic computer component (See MPEP 2106.05(f)).
 In particular, the recited “inverse reinforcement learning” is merely a generic computer component, because it is merely recited to perform the function of implementing “objective function” and “optimization result for a first target” the claims do not recite any particular structure for how such “inverse reinforcement learning” is implemented.

-Regarding the “output a third target indicating a target resulting from further changing of the second target based on a change instruction regarding the second target accepted from the user” limitation, this additional element is recited at a high-level of generality and amounts to extra-solution activity of generating output, i.e. post-solution activity of outputting data for use in the claimed system (see MPEP 2106.05(g)).
+Regarding the “output as a third target, a train operation diagram obtained by further changing the second target based on the change instruction” limitation, this additional element is recited at a high-level of generality and amounts to extra-solution activity of generating output, i.e. post-solution activity of outputting data for use in the claimed system (see MPEP 2106.05(g)).

 Accordingly, at Step 2A, prong two, the additional elements individually or in combination do not integrate the judicial exception into a practical application.